ingadhoc/stock/stock_voucher/README.rst

 #.
 This module adds stock voucher report on stock picking to generate a voucher for each Customers pickings.
 #.
 Also adds parameters in stock picking type to set declared value and number_package in the pickings.
+#.
+Allows you to search for stock vouchers directly from sales orders.

 Installation
 ============